Norman Ornstein: Biography

-Foreign Policy named Ornstein, along with Thomas E. Mann, one of its 2012 Top 100 Global Thinkers "for diagnosing America's political dysfunction".
+Foreign Policy named Ornstein, together with Thomas E. Mann, one of its 2012 Top 100 Global Thinkers "for diagnosing America's political dysfunction".

 As of 2013, Ornstein has become known for "blistering critiques of Congress", which he has been following for the past three decades.

-Ornstein supports legal recognition of same-sex marriages.

 He opposed President Donald Trump.
-He also criticized the Electoral College, saying that the more presidents are elected without the popular vote, "the more you get the sense that voters don’t have a say in the choice of their leaders".
+He also criticized the Electoral College, saying that the more that presidents are elected without the popular vote, "the more you get the sense that voters don’t have a say in the choice of their leaders".

 Personal

 Ornstein is married to Judith L. Harris, a litigation attorney specializing in regulatory matters.
-He is a long-time friend of former U.S. Senator and comedian Al Franken.
-A fictional version of Ornstein appears in Franken's political spoof novel, Why Not Me?, as the campaign manager for Franken's improbable presidential run.
+He is a longtime friend of former U.S. senator and comedian Al Franken.
+A fictional version of Ornstein appears in Franken's political spoof novel Why Not Me? as the campaign manager for Franken's improbable presidential run.

-Ornstein and his wife, as well as their younger son Danny, established the Matthew Harris Ornstein Memorial Foundation in honor of the couple's eldest son, who died in 2015 at age 34 from accidental carbon monoxide poisoning.
+Ornstein and his wife, as well as their younger son, Danny, established the Matthew Harris Ornstein Memorial Foundation in memory of the couple's elder son, who died in 2015 at age 34 from accidental carbon monoxide poisoning.